Unus the Untouchable: Publication history

 Unus first appeared in X-Men #8 (November 1964), and was created by Stan Lee and Jack Kirby.

 Fictional character biography

 Angelo Unuscione was born in Milan, Italy.
 After his arrival in the United States, he legally changed his name to Gunther Bain.
 He became a wrestler, and, when Beast briefly left the X-Men, he was able to defeat him in a wrestling match.
 Once in America, he sought out the Brotherhood of Mutants to join them.
 He turned criminal, and joined with the Brotherhood as they fought the X-Men.
 During the battle, his powers were enhanced by a shot fired from Beast's gun, increasing his power beyond his ability to control it, and making him unable to touch anything.
 He promised to reform, and his normal power level was restored by Beast.
-He became a good friend of the Blob, and they teamed up together on various schemes, such as posing as the X-Men and framing them for robbery, before both mutants went their separate ways.
-It was revealed the alien invader Lucifer was behind this, and had made sure Beast's weapon did not work on Unus anymore.